PeterOeClausen/Thesis/README.md

 You can now run the server by right-clicking the ObjectServer project, select 'Set as StartUp Project' and then run the application by pressing the play button in the top of Visual Studio.

+## User manual:
+When the client and server is running, you can choose dimensions on the right, picking either tagsets or hierarchies.

+After picking a hierarchy, you can drill down into the hierarchy on the right.

+You can swich browsing mode on the right side to from Cube to Grid or Card mode.
+Press escape to return to the cube mode you were in.

+You can also hover over a cube with the mouse, and see how many photos are in the cube and see what tags it is alligned with.

+You can also right click a cube and press "Show cube in card mode" to open a cube in card-mode.

 ## Other (needed if you are going to make changes to the database or downloaded npm packages on a seperate computer):
 If you need to delete the data in the database, run:
 ```